frePPLe/frepple/doc/faq.rst

 The level of detail in the planning file can be controlled with the parameter 'plan.loglevel'.
 Setting this variable to '2' will generate a full trace of the planning algorithm.

+In the Enterprise Edition there are additional parameters 'forecast.loglevel' and 'inventoryplanning.loglevel' with the same purpose.

 What are recommended PostgreSQL database settings?
 --------------------------------------------------